Campus Improvement Plan

 2.4, 2.5, 2.6

 Strategy 3: To support Family Engagement and strengthen learning opportunities at home, family academic events and parent learning opportunities will take place.
-Some of these possible events include Family Math Nights, Family Literacy Nights, Parent Literacy Classes, Family Library nights, and English as a Second Language classes.
+Some of these possible events include Family Academic Nights with the Children's Museum, Parent Literacy Classes, Family Technology Nights, and more.

 Coffee with the Principal meetings will focus on family supports.
 Snacks for the coffees will be purchased.